Chaotic tracial dynamics: Introduction

 Whereas \emph{weak} mixing is residual, in both the measure-theoretic \cite{Halmos:1944wm} and topological \cite{Katok:1970wx, Alpern:1979th} settings, \emph{strong} mixing is enjoyed by meagre sets of measure-preserving transformations \cite{Rohlin:1948wr}.
 On the other hand, many interesting dynamical systems, for example those associated to Anosov diffeomorphisms \cite[\S1E]{Bowen:2008uh}, are not just strongly mixing but have exponentially fast mixing rates.
 This chaotic behaviour is reflected in such statistical features as exponential decay of correlations (EDC) and the central limit theorem (CLT).
 Once again, classification will afford us $\cs$-interpretations of these phenomena.

-We will however need some additional structure in the ambient $\cs$-algebra to have satisfactory versions of the CLT and EDC, as these require not just continuous but Lipschitz (or at least H\"{o}lder continuous) observables.
+We will, however, need some additional structure in the ambient $\cs$-algebra to have satisfactory versions of the CLT and EDC, as these require not just continuous but Lipschitz (or at least H\"{o}lder continuous) observables.
 To that end, for a given compact, connected metric space $(X,d)$, we construct in Theorem~\ref{thm:models} an approximately subhomogeneous $\cs$-algebra $A$ with $\partial_e(T(A))\cong X$ and for which $\{a\mid \hat a \in \lip(X,d)\}$ is dense in the set $A_{sa}$ of self-adjoint elements of $A$ (where $\hat a\colon X\to\mathbb{R}$, which we refer to as an \emph{observable of the tracial dynamics}, denotes the evaluation map $\tau\mapsto\tau(a)$).
 Theorem~\ref{thm:lift} then provides the means of lifting a given dynamical system on $X$ to the $\cs$-level.
-In the uniquely ergodic but not necessarily chaotic setting, following \cite{Benoist:2016ur} (see Proposition~\ref{prop:breiman}) this structure will allow for uniform estimates of large deviation, that is, finite-time estimates of the rate of the tracial convergence guaranteed by Birkhoff's Ergodic Theorem.
+In the uniquely ergodic but not necessarily chaotic setting, following \cite{Benoist:2016ur} (see Proposition~\ref{prop:breiman}) this structure will allow for uniform estimates of large deviation, that is, finite-time estimates of the rate of the tracial convergence guaranteed by Birkhoff's ergodic theorem.

 The models of the previous paragraph will in general have complicated $K_1$-groups.
 This is potentially vexing if one is interested in managing, via the Pimsner--Voiculescu sequence \cite{Pimsner:1980yu}, the $K$-theory of the crossed product of $A$ by an automorphism $\alpha\colon A\to A$ constructed to witness a given topological dynamical system $h\colon X\to X$.
 This issue can be addressed by lifting $h$ not to an automorphism but to a $K_1$-killing endomorphism, which, as in \cite{Stacey:1993uc}, can be extended to an automorphism of a stably isomorphic $\cs$-algebra.
-In particular, if $X$ is an odd sphere, then the extended action is on an inductive limit of prime dimension drop algebras and this procedure provides another description of the crossed products considered in \cite{Deeley:aa}.
-Endomorphisms also allow for the inclusion of noninvertible tracial dynamics $h\colon X\to X$, for example the Pomeau--Manneville-type system described in \cite[\S5.4]{Jacelon:2021vc} (corrected in \S~\ref{section:strongchaos} below), and to appeal to and interpret existing results \cite{Bobok:2020uj} about such systems.
+(Endomorphisms also allow for the inclusion of noninvertible tracial dynamics $h\colon X\to X$, for example the Pomeau--Manneville-type system described in \cite[\S5]{Jacelon:2021vc}, and to appeal to and interpret existing results \cite{Bobok:2020uj} about such systems.)
+In particular, if $X$ is an odd sphere, then the extended action is on an inductive limit of prime dimension drop algebras; upon computing the Elliott invariant (see Example~\ref{example:dps} and Remark~\ref{remark:final}), one learns via classification that these crossed products are just different descriptions of the ones considered in \cite{Deeley:aa}.